giannilmbd/dynare/doc/manual/source/running-dynare.rst

 is executed before the call to Dynare’s preprocessor, and can be used to programmatically transform the mod file that will be read by the preprocessor.
-The script ``MODFILENAME/hooks/postprocessing.m`` is gexecuted just after the call to Dynare’s preprocessor, and can be used to programmatically transform the files generated by Dynare’s preprocessor before actual computations start.
-The pre and/or post dynare preprocessor hooks are executed if and only if the aforementioned scripts are detected in the same folder as the the model file, ``FILENAME.mod``.
+The script ``MODFILENAME/hooks/postprocessing.m`` is executed just after the call to Dynare’s preprocessor, and can be used to programmatically transform the files generated by Dynare’s preprocessor before actual computations start.
+The pre and/or post Dynare preprocessor hooks are executed if and only if the aforementioned scripts are detected in the same folder as the model file, ``FILENAME.mod``.